flyway/flywaydb.org/documentation/gcp-beta/spanner.md

 You can learn more about service accounts [here](https://cloud.google.com/iam/docs/service-accounts).

-Set this URL in the `flyway.url` in your configuration file.
+Set this URL in the [`url`](/documentation/configuration/parameters/url) property in your Flyway configuration.
 ​
 ## Other configuration

-Set `flyway.user` and `flyway.password` to empty in your configuration file since we're authenticating using the JDBC URL i.e.
+Set the [`user`](/documentation/configuration/parameters/user) and [`password`](/documentation/configuration/parameters/password) properties to empty in your Flwyay configuration since we're authenticating using the JDBC URL i.e.

 ```
 flyway.user=
 flyway.password=
 ```

+In a Flyway configuration file.

 ## Testing the setup
 ​
 Once you have set up the above, Flyway should be ready to connect to your Spanner database.
-To test this, run `flyway info` to ensure communications works as expected.
+We will show sample output using the Flyway command-line.

-On the command line run:
+On the command-line running:

 ```
 flyway info
 ```
 ​
-Flyway will give some brief info (including a possible warning about logging), along with an empty table of migrations:
+Will give some brief info (including a possible warning about logging), along with an empty table of migrations:

 ```
 PS C:\flyway> .\flyway info